calliope-project/euro-calliope/docs/model/overview.md

 ## Components and assumptions

 For an in-depth description of all model components and the data preprocessing steps, please read the [open-access article introducing Euro-Calliope in Joule](https://doi.org/10.1016/j.joule.2020.07.018).

+## Your feedback

+Do you have an idea how we could improve Euro-Calliope?
+Did you find an issue with the model or its execution?
+[Please let us know by contributing to our issue tracker.](https://github.com/calliope-project/euro-calliope/issues/new/choose)